Czech Airlines: Latest developments

 In March 2019, Smartwings announced that ČSA would undergo a fleet transition, with the Airbus A319 and ATR 72 to be retired.
-In October 2019, Czech Airlines announced an order for four Airbus A220-300 and three A321XLR, which had been converted from orders for the A320neo.
-But in August 2021, Czech Airlines announced the orders' cancellation.

 In the wake of the COVID-19 pandemic, Czech Airlines announced in April 2020 the end of its already suspended sole long-haul route to Seoul.
-Thus its sole Airbus A330 was to be returned to lessor Korean Air by October 2020.
+Thus, its sole Airbus A330 was to be returned to lessor Korean Air by October 2020.

+Towards the end of January 2020, the airline announced a plan to expand and modernize the fleet, with the planned addition of four new Airbus A320s.
+However, due to the COVID-19 pandemic, these plans were abandoned.
+In the early stages of the pandemic, the company's workforce declined from 700 to 300 employees, and by the end of the year, the active fleet declined from five planes to two, both of which were under lease, flying to only five European destinations.

-During the COVID-19 pandemic ČSA fell into insolvency, applying for a moratorium in August 2020.
+During the COVID-19 pandemic, ČSA fell into insolvency, applying for a moratorium in August 2020.
 In February 2021, a maintenance provider ordered the seizure of two Czech Airlines' ATR 72-500 in Prague over unpaid debts.
-Prior to the incident, near the end of the moratorium, majority owner Smartwings announced that Czech Airlines faced insolvency should it not receive state financial aid, but the aid raised controversy.
-That same month, the airline notified the Czech Republic's Employment Office that it might lay off its entire workforce of some 430 people.
+Before the incident, near the end of the moratorium, majority owner Smartwings announced that Czech Airlines faced insolvency should it not receive state financial aid, but the aid raised controversy.
+That same month, the airline notified the Czech Employment Office that it might lay off its entire workforce of some 430 people.
 In March 2021, it added that it had no means to meet its financial obligations and filed for bankruptcy.